mwiha/insta-web/README.md

         $ python3.6 manage.py test photos

 ## Known Bugs
-- it is not uploading pictures
+- the search button is not functioning

 ## Contacts
 - For more informations or questions: